![]() |

 Every dollar makes a big difference.

 Questions?
 Please contact our Development Team at development@lanterntheater.org.
-Thank you for supporting the Lantern! ![]() ![]() Pictured: Amanda Schoonover in The Plague (2021).
+Thank you for supporting the Lantern! ![]() ![]() Pictured: Phillip Brown in The Royale (2022).
 Photo: Mark Garvin.